mpv-player/mpv/CONTRIBUTING.md

 ================

-Preferably, asking questions should be done via IRC (#mpv on irc.freenode.net), but asking questions by opening is also barely tolerated.
+Preferably, asking questions should be done via IRC (#mpv on irc.freenode.net), but asking questions by opening a github issue is also barely tolerated.

 Sending patches
 ===============